• Home

 Dufferin Terrace – bring on the fun!

-5) Look down – You’re standing on the Saint-Louis Forts and Châteaux archaeological site
+5) Look Down – You’re standing on the Saint-Louis Forts and Châteaux Archaeological Site

-While you’re on Dufferin Terrace, give a thought to what lies beneath you – the archeological remains of several Forts Saint-Louis (four to be exact), the first built by Champlain in 1636.
-The site contained several governors’ residences as well: two Chateaux Saint Louis and one Chateau Haldimand.
+While you’re on Dufferin Terrace, give a thought to what lies beneath you – the archeological remains of several Forts Saint-Louis (four to be exact).
+The first was built by Champlain in 1636.

 Hotel Frontenac, what to see in Quebec City